-At the closing of the Business Combination, certain Legacy Grove shareholders were issued an aggregate of 13,999,960 shares of Grove Class B Common Stock ("Earn-Out Shares").
-Such shares are subject to vesting and forfeitures based upon certain triggering events that can occur during a period of ten years following the closing of the Business Combination (the "Earn-Out Period").
+At the closing of the Business Combination, certain Legacy Grove shareholders were issued an aggregate of 2,799,696 shares of Grove Class B Common Stock ("Earn-Out Shares").
+During the year ended December 31, 2023, certain shareholders surrendered an aggregate 197,284 Earn-Out Shares which, per terms of the Merger Agreement, were cancelled by the Company and not reallocated among the remaining holders.
+The remaining 2,602,412 shares are subject to vesting and forfeitures based upon certain triggering events that can occur during a period of ten years following the closing of the Business Combination (the "Earn-Out Period").
 The triggering events that will result in the vesting of the Grove Earn-Out Shares during the Earn-Out Period are the following:

-• 7,000,173 shares will vest if the share price of our Class A Common Stock is greater than or equal to \$12.50 over any 20 trading days within any consecutive 30 trading day period during the Earn-Out Period;

-• 6,999,787 shares will vest, including the shares subject to the \$12.50 threshold if not previously vested, if the share price of our Class A Common Stock is greater than or equal to \$15.00 over any 20 trading days within any 30 consecutive trading day period during the Earn-Out Period; and

-• If, during the Earn-Out Period, there is a Change of Control Transaction (as defined in the Merger Agreement), then all remaining triggering events that have not previously occurred and the related vesting conditions shall be deemed to have occurred.
+- 1,301,206 shares will vest if the share price of our Class A Common Stock is greater than or equal to \$62.50 over any 20 trading days within any consecutive 30 trading day period during the Earn-Out Period; - 1,301,206 shares will vest, including the shares subject to the \$62.50 threshold if not previously vested, if the share price of our Class A Common Stock is greater than or equal to \$75.00 over any 20 trading days within any 30 consecutive trading day period during the Earn-Out Period; and - If, during the Earn-Out Period, there is a Change of Control Transaction (as defined in the Merger Agreement), then all remaining triggering events that have not previously occurred and the related vesting conditions shall be deemed to have occurred.